mayukhnair/india-election-crime/index.md

 </div>

+## Candidate insights: 2009 Lok Sabha Elections

-Most Lok Sabha candidates are not serious contenders, hence we only consider candidates with more than 20% vote share.
-This shrinks our 2009 candidate dataset to 1162 candidates and 37 political parties.
-Criminal candidates are candidates facing serious criminal charges.
+Most Lok Sabha candidates are not serious contenders, hence only candidates having a vote share exceeding 20% were considered.
+149 out of the now defined total of 1162 candidates have been booked for a serious criminal charge.

-## Criminals Running for Office, 2009
+### Criminals Running for Office

 Candidates from Uttar Pradesh eclipse all other states in terms of criminality, with 50 candidates facing a criminal charges.
 This is followed by Maharashtra, Bihar and Gujarat (17, 16 and 11 respectively).

 Party-wise, the BJP fielded 35 criminal candidates, followed by INC at 26 and BSP with 22.

-## Education, 2009
+### Education

 423 of the 1162 candidates reported themselves as having a postgraduate degree.
 The Congress has the highest number of postgraduates with 142 candidates, with the BJP at a distant 84, followed by the CPM (31) and BSP (30).
 By state, Uttar Pradesh leads with 72 post-graduates, ahead of Andhra Pradesh (44) and West Bengal (35).

-Our criminals are not entirely uneducated.
 Of candidates with criminal allegations, 41 possess a postgraduate degree.
 Uttar Pradesh leads the list with 16 postgraduate criminal candidates, followed by Bihar (5).
 The southern states of Kerala, Tamil Nadu and Andhra Pradesh, along with Haryana have 3 candidates each.

-## Wealth and Assets, 2009
+### Wealth and Assets

 The data on wealth is tricky, because asset declarations may be underreported.
-Alternatively, assets might be in the name of the candidate’s family members and not register in the affidavits at all. *party assets*
+Alternatively, assets might be in the name of the candidate’s family members and not register in the affidavits at all.

 <div>